Greta Thunberg calls out ‘lying’ political leaders on stage at Glastonbury

-Greta Thunberg calls out ‘lying’ political leaders as she takes to stage at Glastonbury
+Greta Thunberg calls out ‘forces of greed’ and ‘lying’ political leaders as she takes to stage at Glastonbury

 Thunberg follows in the footsteps of broadcaster and naturalist David Attenborough, who surprised revellers with an appearance on the Pyramid Stage in 2019